datagouv/fr-format/CONTRIBUTING.md

 We welcome all forms of contributions:

-* Reporting Issues or suggesting improvements
+* Reporting issues or suggesting improvements
 * Improving or adding documentation
 * Enhancing code